 Yet this planned demolition was delayed when he offered the operation of the theater to local theater owner Sam Horwitz.
 The former owner of Coney Island’s Mermaid Theater took over operation and successfully ran the house until 1963, including an exclusive run of “West Side Story”.

-In 1963, Trump closed the theater and demolished it for his parking lot.
+In 1963, Fred Trump closed the theater and demolished it for his parking lot.
 At the time, the Tuxedo Theater was still a highly profitable theater.

 Just login to your account and subscribe to this theater